-Indulging in fantasies—the imaginary, daydream-like scenarios that we play out in our heads—may seem like a waste of time, but the truth is that they are far from frivolous.
-Most fantasies, whether conscious or unconscious, serve a specific purpose: They can be entertaining, distracting, frightening, or, in the case of sexual fantasies, arousing.
-Fantasizing about our specific goals can foster creativity, help us better understand our wants and needs, and even enable us to plan for the future.
+Indulging in fantasies may seem like a waste of time, but they are far from frivolous.
+Most fantasies serve a specific purpose: They can be entertaining, distracting, frightening, or, in the case of sexual fantasies, arousing.
+Fantasizing about specific goals can foster creativity, help someone better understand their wants and needs, and even enable them to plan for the future.

 When people attempt to turn their fantasies (especially their sexual fantasies) into reality, it’s critical that everyone involved consent to the activity.
 Other than that, however, most fantasies remain just that—fantasies.
 Left unspoken, they cannot harm others just by existing in someone’s mind.

 Daydreaming is generally considered a universal experience, but some minds naturally wander more than others.
 Some research suggests that those who report more frequent daydreams are more creative or more easily distractible than those who report fewer fantasies.

 Generally, yes.
 Daydreaming is associated with greater creativity in children and heightened productivity in adults, and has been shown to help individuals solve complex problems.
 In some cases, however, people report that their daydreams are derailing or frustrating.

 In certain mental health disorders, such as delusional disorder and schizophrenia, fantasies can be mistaken for reality and trigger paranoia or dangerous behavior.
 Even in cases in which the individual knows their fantasies aren’t real, they can still become intrusive and cause an individual significant distress.